Ceralor/hass_dsame/README.md

 # hass_dsame
 Docker container to listen to S.A.M.E weather radio signals and generate a corresponding event in Home Assistant.
 Relies on the [dsame](https://github.com/MaxwellDPS/dsame) library for generating events presently.
+Eventually this will be replaced with my own Python code that handles interpreting the data multimon-ng spits out from processing the EAS tones it's fed via rtl_fm.

 Must use privileged for execution of the container and pass /dev/bus/usb into container.